SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 **Introduction**

-The mammalian gastrointestinal tract is home to a complex and dynamic community of microorganisms, termed the gut microbiome, which is essential for maintaining host health {Bäckhed, 2005 #834}.
+The mammalian gastrointestinal tract is home to a complex and dynamic community of microorganisms, termed the gut microbiota, which is essential for maintaining host health {Bäckhed, 2005 #834}.
 There are complex interactions among bacterial populations in the gut that have an important effect on host health {Levy, 2013
 #3476;Marino, 2014 #3290;Lepp, 2004 #844}.
 The number of diseases that are
-associated with abnormalities in the gut microbiome highlights the importance of these ecological interactions {Turnbaugh, 2006 #1519;Tamboli, 2004
+associated with abnormalities in the gut microbiota highlights the importance of these ecological interactions {Turnbaugh, 2006 #1519;Tamboli, 2004
 #3477;Saulnier, 2011 #3478}.
 Over the last several years, it has been well
 documented that perturbations to this community are associated with colorectal cancer (CRC) in humans and mice {Chen, 2013 #2734;Chen, 2012 #2684;Kostic, 2011
 #2435;Geng, 2013 #2686;Shen, 2010 #2687;Sobhani, 2011 #2444;Wang, 2012
 #3286;Ahn, 2013 #3263}.
 We have previously shown that CRC-associated changes in
-the gut microbiome directly potentiate colon tumorigenesis in a mouse model of CRC {Zackular, 2013 #3305}.
-In that study we observed clear shifts in the microbiome that were associated with a stepwise progression in the number of tumors that developed in the colon.
+the gut microbiota directly potentiate colon tumorigenesis in a mouse model of CRC {Zackular, 2013 #3305}.
+In that study we observed clear shifts in the microbiota that were associated with a stepwise progression in the number of tumors that developed in the colon.
 In addition, we showed that transfer of the tumor-associated microbiota to germ-free mice resulted in increased tumor formation relative to germ-free mice that received the microbiota of healthy